Why visit Tipsoo Lake at Mount Rainier National Park?

 Q: Can I go wading or swimming at Tipsoo Lake?

-A: No, that’s not really permitted.
+A: No. Swimming and wading are not permitted.
 Tipsoo Lake is an important breeding ground for the Western Toad and the Cascade Frog.
 The Western Toad is especially sensitive to chemicals and oils on our skin.
 Going off-trail to get to the shoreline can damage this fragile environment and harm the pollywogs.
+Please stay on the trail at all times, do not go in the water.